2 Comments

 Leave a comment

-I Found God today in a reminder of the ways to love yourself.
+I Found God today in a brave boy who is thought of as a hero.

 Leave a comment